huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 # Design Considerations

 This section and its subsections present the design guidelines that were used for DoQ.
-This section is informative in nature.
+Whilst all other sections in this document are normative, this section is informative in nature.

 ## Provide DNS Privacy